Is Stainless Steel Magnetic? Magnetism of Stainless Steel Screws Explained

 304 vs 316 Stainless Steel

 304 stainless steel is known for its excellent corrosion resistance, formability, and ease of fabrication.
 Typically, 304 stainless steel is non-magnetic in its annealed state.
 While 304 stainless steel is non-magnetic when annealed, it can become slightly magnetic when cold worked.
 The cold working process can transform a small amount of the austenitic structure into martensite, imparting some magnetic properties.
-304 stainless steel is widely used in kitchen appliances, chemical containers, piping, and architectural applications.

-How To Make Stainless Steel Magnetic?
+How to Make Stainless Steel Magnetic?

 Choosing the Right Stainless Steel Screw